Primary Care Mortality Database

 What is the Primary Care Mortality Database?

-The PCMD is managed by the Health and Social Care Information Centre (HSCIC) and is accessed securely using Open Exeter via a N3 connection.
+The PCMD is managed by the Health and Social Care Information Centre (HSCIC) and is accessed securely using Open Exeter via an N3 connection.

 Who is it for?

-This database is for use by analysts in Public Health in Local Authorities and NHS Organisations using deaths data for public health statistical purposes.
+This data is for use by Public Health analysts in Local Authorities and analysts in NHS Organisations who require deaths data for statistical purposes.

 What data are available?

-The PCMD contains monthly (and annual extracts in time) of individual record level data on deaths supplied directly by ONS and includes:
+The PCMD contains monthly and annual extracts of individual record level data on deaths supplied directly by ONS and includes:

-- A single linked dataset including registered GP/practice, patient details, causes of death, and NHS number
+- A single linked dataset including registered GP/practice, patient details e.g. age, causes of death, and NHS number.

-- Data that can be extracted by residence or GP practice of registration
+- Data that can be extracted by residence or GP practice registration.

-There are also some important changes about the purpose for which this information can be used.
-The Act specifies that the births and deaths information can only be disclosed by ONS to health bodies and Local Authorities if either: it consists of statistics or is for the purpose of producing or analysing statistics; and is for the purpose of the performance of functions in relation to the health service.
+The Act specifies that the births and deaths information can only be disclosed to health bodies and Local Authorities if either: it consists of statistics or is for the purpose of producing or analysing statistics; and is for the purpose of the performance of functions in relation to public health.